Pin It!

 • Whipping the eggs: Be sure to beat your eggs and yolk until the batter is really light and fluffy, resembling a cake batter.
 This ensures the flakey crust on top.

-• Cocoa Powder: I recommend Rodelle Cocoa powder.
-It all my tests, it had the best taste and texture.
-It’s a Dutch-processed cocoa powder.
+• Cocoa Powder: I recommend Rodelle Dutch-processed cocoa powder.
+In all my tests, it had the best taste and texture.
 However, any cocoa powder will work, this recipe has been tested using several varieties.

-• Baking Pans: This can be made in an 9-inch square or round pan.
-The baking time is approximately 20-22 minutes depending on the type pan used.
+• Baking Pans: This can be made in a 9-inch square or round pan.
+The baking time is approximately 20-22 minutes depending on the type of pan used.
 Glass pans will always require a longer baking time.
 After 22 minutes, I check my brownies every 1-2 minutes.
-If you stick a toothpick in the center of the brownies, it will still be gooey but not as “wet”.
+If you stick a toothpick in the center of the brownies, they will still be gooey but not as “wet”.
 The brownies will continue to bake for several minutes as they cool.

 • For a large batch, double this recipe and bake in a 9 by 13-inch pan.
 Baking time is similar.

 • How to store or freeze these: Store in an airtight container or freeze for up to 1 month.
-To freeze the brownies, first allow them to cool completely, slice and store in a freezer-safe airtight container.
+To freeze the brownies, first, allow them to cool completely, slice them, and store them in a freezer-safe airtight container.

 Nutrition Information: